ImagingDataCommons/IDC-Docs/portal/viewer-release-notes.md

 Main highlights of this release include:

-* Fix handling of datasets with unsupported modalities.
+* Fix handling of datasets with unsupported modalities;
 * Fix backward fetch of images for the current active series.
 * Fix tag browser slider.